middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/res-life-conduct-policies/g-student-health-policies.md

 Former students who have graduated from Middlebury or otherwise departed from the community who would like to request a copy of their records should email [chw@middlebury.edu](mailto:chw@middlebury.edu) and include their name, date of birth, and Middlebury ID number.

 Some records are not subject to any retention period and can be discarded when they do not have administrative value.
 Other documents are not considered “records” within the meaning of this policy and need to be maintained only as long they have administrative value.
-Documents that are not considered “records” include:  duplicate copies of correspondence or other documents, blank forms, and transitory messages used for informal communication of information only, such as voice mails, self-sticking notes and phone messages.
+Documents that are not considered “records” include: duplicate copies of correspondence or other documents, blank forms, and transitory messages used for informal communication of information only, such as voice mails, and self-sticking notes.
 Documents that are not “records” may be discarded when they do not have administrative value.

 **Purging Guidelines**